Know Your Rights: If there is pay disparity, there better be a good (legal) reason

 How Does New York Law Address Pay Discrimination?

 New York has some of the strongest pay equity laws in the country.
 In addition to the federal EPA, New York State Labor Law § 194 requires employers to provide equal pay for substantially similar work.
-The state law goes beyond federal protections by:
+State law goes beyond federal protections by:

 • Expanding the Definition of Pay Discrimination: New York law protects workers not only based on gender but also based on other protected characteristics such as race, sexual orientation, and national origin.